hychen39/javascript_teach/ch9/ch_9.md

 ## Window Object

 The `window` object is the top-level object in the BOM.
-It represents the browser window or tab.
+- It represents the browser window or tab.

-All global variables and functions declared with `var` becomes properties and methods of the window object, this is not the case with let and const variables.

 The `window` object is the global object and is the **default object** for JavaScript.
 - It represents the window in which the script is running.

-That is, if you do not specify an object, the property or method is assumed to be a property or method of the `window` object.
+- All global variables and functions declared with `var` becomes properties and methods of the window object.
+- this is not the case with let and const variables.

+---

+For example, the following two lines of code are equivalent:

 ```javascript
 alert('Hello, World!'); // same as window.alert('Hello, World!');
 window.alert('Hello, World!'); // same as alert('Hello, World!');
 ```

+That is, if you do not specify an object, the property or method is assumed to be a property or method of the `window` object.

+### What can the `window` object do for us?

 `window` object provide methods to interact with the browser window, including:
 - opening, closing, and resizing the window